CalebHQ/CalebHQ/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Bachelors Degree
 - 🌱 I’m currently learning ...
-DevOps
+DevOps and Ethical hacking
 - 👯 I’m looking to collaborate on ...
 DevOps
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything